daniellehandel/academic-kickstart/content/authors/admin/_index.md

 ---

-I am an undergraduate student at Emory University studying Economics and Mathematics.
+I am a research fellow at the Stanford Institute for Econonmic Policy Research studying the economics of education.
 Above all, I am an avid reader.
-Right now, I am reading [*Black Wave: Saudi Arabia, Iran, and the Forty-Year Rivalry That Unraveled Culture, Religion, and Collective Memory in the Middle East*](https://us.macmillan.com/books/9781250131218) by Kim Ghattas.
+Right now, I am reading [*Putin's People: How the KGB Took Back Russia and Then Took on the West*](https://us.macmillan.com/books/9780374712785) by Catherine Belton.